kombiHQ/kombi/README.md

 Kombi is focused on processing data across different applications and libraries, such as during image/video processing, ingesting files, versioning data, (etc).
 This is done by providing tasks which are used to wrap the execution of applications/libraries in a common generic way that simplifies the process of defining a specification for a task and how the data is passed along (whether using partial or full output from a task as input of sub tasks, and so on).

-The tasks can be expressed through declarative definitions, making it very convenient for prototyping and simplifying the maintainability by reducing the need for writing boilerplate code.
+Tasks can be expressed through declarative definitions, making it very convenient for prototyping and simplifying the maintainability by reducing the need for writing boilerplate code.

 It can be done through: